rasagy/The10Books/list-dump.md

 9. So Long, and thanks for all the fish
 10. Harry Potter and the Order of the Phoenix

+###Krushidhar Lekkala
+1. Shantaram by Gregory David Roberts
+I would have possibly never read this book had my brother Jeevan not recommended it.
+I lamented its huge size when I started it, but as the story moved, I wished it was longer.
+Some lines still give me goose bumps.
+2. Persepolis by Marjane Satrapi
+How often would an unknown passenger in a packed bus walk to you to say ‘This is a good book!’ ?
+It happened to me with Persepolis.
+I ordered the book because of a simple coincidence — it was about Iran from the same time my uncle was there.
+War, told from the perspective of a young girl in her adolescent years, this is one book I recommend everyone.
+3. The Design of Everyday Things by Donald Norman
+May be, I should not add this here, because I technically did not complete reading this book.
+I started it at the same time I got into my first formal design assignment, and a lot of what I’ve come to believe Design is can be attributed back to Norman.
+4. Sherlock Holmes: The Hound of the Baskervilles by Arthur Conan Doyle At school, I always used to finish my English Supplementaries in the first few weeks.
+However, with this book, it was a little different.
+I stopped reading it midway because I knew the end was imminent and I wanted to stop myself from knowing it as long as I can.
+First love.
+5. Steve Jobs by Walter Isaacson
+This book made me understand that human beings are flawed no matter how great and accomplished they are.
+Probably, that is what defines us.
+6. The Everything Store by Brad Stone
+Should thank Naveen for letting me borrow his Kindle on my last visit home.
+This book helped me understand why a close friend never answers calls.
+On a more serious note, this is a wonderful read about how Amazon, one of the greatest of companies of today was built.
+7. Predictably Irrational by Dan Ariely
+Don’t remember how I came across the works of this Duke professor.
+A fun read for anyone who wants to know about Behavioural Economics or understand the psychology of human decision making.
+8. Its Not About the Bike by Lance Armstrong
+I read this book long before Lance admitted cheating to Oprah.
+I bought into the story so well that I believed in him even when the USADA stripped him off his titles.
+After he came out, I surprisingly did not feel cheated.
+I just wanted to believe in the lie, because I felt it served a purpose much higher than the person himself.
+9. Insanely Simple by Ken Segall
+Written by a guy who directly worked with Jobs for Chiat\Day, this was an easy read.
+This book gave me a perspective about what makes Apple Apple more than Jobs’ biography.
+10. 2 States by Chetan Bhagat
+Some people will judge me for this, but I really enjoyed reading this book.
+The only book I completed in a single stretch, I read this in a train traveling from Chennai to Hyderabad a month before my brother’s wedding.
+11. Honorary mention: Treasure Island by RL Stevenson This was the book that started it all.
+I still remember walking to Fr.
+John’s office at Don Bosco to borrow this.
+Circa 1997.

 ###Kruttika Susarla
 1. Ultimate Hitchhiker's Guide to the Galaxy by Douglas Adams